 That it’s not as difficult as you might think!
 That there is a lot of support available from mortgage advisers and lenders.
 And lastly, (it’s a bit technical so bear with me), that lenders will look at what income borrowers have ‘available’, not just at the income they are currently taking (for example, pension pots).
 This can help borrowers get the loan they require without having to actually increase the income they are taking from their assets.

-That said, I’m always looking at how we can improve our mortgage products and have my beady eyes on several areas.
+I’m always looking at how we can improve our mortgage products and have my beady eyes on several areas.
 I’d love to look at eco mortgages as I think they will be a big talking point in the future.
 Nothing is firmly on the cards but there’s plenty I’d like to get my teeth into!

 Lastly, if you were able to influence the Treasury or the Ministry of Housing, what one change would you make to property or finance regulations in this country?